-- You can pause and rewind whenever you need to.
+- You can pause and rewind YouTube English videos whenever you need to.

 Misterduncan is passionate about his topic.
 He’s excited about English and you can feel it in these well-made videos.
 He uses humor a lot of the time to help you learn.
 Misterduncan teaches English to the world for free and has had a channel on YouTube since 2006.

 Designed for rapid English language learning, these interesting video lessons cover many aspects of American and British culture.
 So you can discover more about the countries as you learn their language.

 It’s so much more than a YouTube channel!
-It’s actually a complete English learning program with over 1,000 English video and audio lessons.
+It’s actually a complete English learning program with over 1,000 English language video and audio lessons.
 You can sign up for free and learn more on their official website, here.

-Real English is one of the best channels for English language beginners and has a large library of free access lessons.
+Real English is one of the best YouTube channels for English language beginners and has a large library of free lessons.
 Each one includes two videos, one with subtitles and one without and a handful of exercises.

-From one of the world’s most famous broadcasting companies (the British Broadcasting Corporation) comes a bunch of free English language learning lessons.
+From one of the world’s most famous broadcasting companies (the British Broadcasting Corporation) comes a bunch of free English language lessons.
 They’re in a variety of formats such as real-life situations, cartoons and interviews.

 There’s also a really cool collection of videos for words you’ll hear in the news.
 The videos are short but filled with a lot of really good information.

 Songs are among the most enjoyable and effective ways to learn a new language.
 Their melodies and rhythms help to create strong memories, vital for picking up new verbs, expressions and colloquialisms.

-Young children learning English as a second language can benefit from listening and singing along to nursery rhymes as they too help to improve memory and recall skills.
+Both children and adults who are learning English as a second language can benefit from listening and singing along to nursery rhymes (traditional kids’ songs), as they help to improve memory and recall skills.

-Children love being read stories and the British Council’s YouTube channel also features animations of favorite children’s tales including Goldilocks and the Three Bears, Jack and the Beanstalk and Little Red Riding Hood.
+Children love being read stories and the British Council’s YouTube channel also features animations of favorite children’s tales including “Goldilocks and the Three Bears,” “Jack and the Beanstalk” and “Little Red Riding Hood.”
 As with the nursery rhymes, the cartoons are accompanied by subtitles in English.

 There’s no need to break out into a cold sweat as Business English Pod has it covered with clear and thorough lessons on topics such as supply chain management, finance/economics and contract law.